 In the quiet Port Town of Scuttle Town, in the far-off Magical Land known as Sequin Land, a cute purple-haired half-genie with magical dancing powers at her disposal fights off evil.
 Released in 2002 near the extreme end of the Game Boy Color's lifespan, Shantae is WayForward Technologies' love letter to the Metroidvania genre.
 The series stars the eponymous Shantae, a sassy half-genie who works as the guardian of the town of Scuttle Town.
 Her arsenal?
 Her Prehensile Hair and her magical belly-dancing.
-Seriously.There are currently two games in the series, with two more coming in the future (one for Nintendo consoles and one for... well, everything).
+Seriously.There are currently three games in the series (all for Nintendo consoles), with one more coming in the future (which will be for ... well, everything).

 Shantae: One day, the evil pirate captain Risky Boots raids Scuttle Town with her army of Tinkerbats and steals the Steam Engine, one of the creations of Shantae's Gadgeteer Genius Uncle Mimic.
 With it, she plans to build an enormous machine with which she can use to take over the world—but in order to do so, she needs the Four Elemental Stones.
 It's up to Shantae to track them down before she does.
 The game is available on the Nintendo 3DS Virtual Console.